CesiumGS/cesium/Documentation/Contributors/CodingGuide/README.md

 ### Shadowed Property

-When the overhead of getter/setter functions is prohibitive or reference type semantics designed, e.g., the ability to pass a property as a `result` parameter so its properties can be modified, consider combining a public property with a private shadowed property, e.g.,
+When the overhead of getter/setter functions is prohibitive or reference type semantics are desired, e.g., the ability to pass a property as a `result` parameter so its properties can be modified, consider combining a public property with a private shadowed property, e.g.,
 ```javascript
 var Model = function(options) {
     this.modelMatrix = Matrix4.clone(defaultValue(options.modelMatrix, Matrix4.IDENTITY));